 For more information, contact Sofia Hayes, Registrar, at (703) 549-0111 x118 or firstname.lastname@example.org.

-Frank and Betty Wright created Wright to Read in 1979 to "give the gift of literacy" to Alexandria's children.
+Frank and Betty Wright created Wright to Read (WTR) in 1979 to "give the gift of literacy" to Alexandria's children.
 Wright to Read recruits, trains, and supports volunteer tutors and mentors who work with elementary school students on reading.
-Volunteer tutors are matched with Alexandria City Public School students who are identified by their teachers as needing help with reading.
-Our Tutor/Mentor volunteers work with students in the public libraries, primarily.
+Volunteer tutor/mentors are matched with Alexandria City Public School students who are identified by their teachers as needing help with reading.
+Our tutor/mentors work with students in the public libraries, primarily.

 Why Get Involved with Wright to Read?

-• WTR staff rigorously screen, train, and coach volunteers, match them 1:1 with a student, and ask them to work with their students for at least one year.
-Many volunteers continue to work with their student for two to three years.
+- WTR staff rigorously screen, train, and coach volunteers, match them 1:1 with a student, and ask them to work with their students for at least one year.
+Many tutor/mentors continue to work with their student for two to three years.
 Some continue through middle and high school.
-While volunteers join us to help a child in need, they all say that their involvement has enriched their own lives beyond their expectations.
+While tutor/mentor volunteers join us to help a child in need, they all say that their involvement has enriched their own lives beyond their expectations.

-• WTR is a year-round, out of school time program.
-Because our volunteers work with their students after school and on the weekends, there’s no loss in valuable classroom time, and year-round activities help to prevent summer learning loss.
+- WTR is a year-round, out of school time program.
+Because our tutor/mentors work with their students after school and on the weekends, there’s no loss in valuable classroom time, and year-round activities help to prevent summer learning loss.

-Are you ready to become a Wright to Read volunteer and mentor?
+Are you ready to become a Wright to Read Tutor/Mentor?